JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Identity & Access Control/README.md

 - Example: An enterprise uses AWS Directory Service to allow employees to log into Amazon WorkSpaces with their existing corporate AD usernames and passwords.

 ### Recommendations for Azure Identity Security
-##### 🛂 AWS Organizations
-- Manages multiple AWS accounts under one umbrella.
-It allows centralized governance, consolidated billing, and service control policies (SCPs).
-- Example: A company with separate accounts for development, testing, and production uses AWS Organizations to enforce a rule that no account can disable CloudTrail logging.

 ### Zero Trust IAM Framework
 ##### 🛡️ Zero Trust Principles for AWS IAM